BeskarDev/nexus-rpg/docs/02-adventurers/01-folk.md

 **Cultures:** Jakharii (Savannah-Lionfolk), Saghal (Jungle-Pantherfolk)

-**Night Vision.** You can see a short distance in absolute darkness as in dim light.
+**Night Vision.** You can see one range category further from sources of bright and dim light.

 **Powerful Roar.** You can use your Action in combat to unleash a powerful lion’s roar.
 Every enemy within short distance has to roll Spirit + Fortitude.
 If they fail, they are frightened of you.
 They can re-roll against their fear at the start of their turns.
 You can use this ability once per combat.